standardhealth/fsh-ae/input/pagecontent/examples.md

 ### Scenario 1: clinical trials patient

 In addition to the examples provided above, we also have developed this scenario describing a hypothetical patient, along with accompanying example instances to demonstrate how the adverse event profiles can be used to guide the creation resources representing a clinically realistic scenario.
-When information in the persona does not map onto mCODE profiles, we provide examples using [USCore](http://hl7.org/fhir/us/core/index.html) or standard FHIR resources.
+Example resources supporting the AE profiles in this IG will align with [USCore](http://hl7.org/fhir/us/core/index.html) or standard FHIR resources as needed.

 #### Patient description